tbroyer/gwt-relocation-tests/README.md

 ## Projects

-When running Maven commands, pass `-Dmaven.repo.local=…` to avoid polluting your local repository and make things easier to clean.
+When running Maven commands, `-Dmaven.repo.local=.repository` is automatically used to avoid polluting your local repository and make things easier to clean
+(at the expense of having to re-download many Maven plugins).
-Similarly for Gradle, pass `--gradle-user-home …`.
+For Gradle, pass `--gradle-user-home …` to achieve something similar.

 You can switch repository by setting the `test-repository` property (`-Dtest-repository=…` with Maven, `-Ptest-repository=…` with Gradle);
 the default value is `experiment-1`.